 Sulfur-containing compounds named allyl sulfide in green onions also help reduce the risk of colon cancer.

-Flavonoids in green onions too prevent cancer by stopping the production of xanthine oxidase enzyme which is harmful for DNA and altogether cells due to its production of free radicals.
+Flavonoids in green onions too prevent cancer by stopping the production of xanthine oxidase enzyme which is harmful to DNA and altogether cells due to its production of free radicals.

 Some studies have found that green onions can help boost one’s immune system to fight infections and illnesses.
 They do this primarily by changing the levels of certain cells in the immune system that ward off illnesses and fight foreign intruders in the body.

 Animal studies have found that when mice were fed green onions, their immunity was enhanced due to the increased activity of important immune cells.
 Another study found a particular compound in green onions that increases the production of antibodies to combat influenza.

 Plus, green onions are loaded with vitamin C which is a known antioxidant and enhances immune function and wards off infections.